 - The shortfalls of Excel can be overcome.

 To make full use of the algorithmic technology that has got combined with finance, you can gather the apt knowledge from online resources such as videos, webinars and tutorials.
-The knowledge and experience are sure to help an algorithmic trader utilise the logical reasoning that algorithms offer.
+The acquired knowledge and experience will undoubtedly aid in becoming a top algorithmic trader who effectively employs the logical reasoning inherent in algorithms.

 If you wish to gain expertise in algorithmic trading, begin your endeavour with our course Getting Started with Algorithmic Trading.